ricsanfre/pi-cluster/documentation/gateway.md

 ## Network Configuration

-The WIFI interface (wlan0) will be used to be connected to my home lab (dynamic IP using DHCP), while ethernet interface (eth0) will be connected to the lan switch (static IP address)
+The WIFI interface (wlan0) will be used to be connected to my home network using static IP address (192.168.1.11/24), while ethernet interface (eth0) will be connected to the lan switch, lab network, using static IP address (10.0.0.1/24)
+Static IP addres in home network, will enable the configuration of static routes in my labtop and VM running on it (`pimaster`) to access the cluster nodes without fisically connect the laptop to the lan switch with an ethernet cable.

 Ubuntu's netplan yaml configuration file used, part of cloud-init boot `/boot/network-config` is like: